carblue/acos5/README.md

 In the following I won't make any distinction anymore and call both 'the driver' for ACOS5.

 This repo also builds a library from the included opensc-sys binding for internal use.
 It's the basic building block for the driver components in order to be able to call into the libopensc.so library, the backbone/workhorse of OpenSC.
-The minimal OpenSC version supported is 0.17.0
+The minimal OpenSC version supported is 0.20.0 now.
+Former support of 0.17.0 - 0.19.0 was dropped.

-All these builds will be tied to the OpenSC version installed, so that installation must be done first.
+All these builds will be tied to the OpenSC version installed on Your pc, so that installation must be done first.
 Then, for all 3 builds there are files build.rs which get processed prior to the remaining build and control how that will be done (conditional compilation, see [conditional_compile_options](https://github.com/carblue/acos5/tree/master/conditional_compile_options.md "https://github.com/carblue/acos5/tree/master/conditional_compile_options.md")).
 The first one will detect the OpenSC version installed, adapt the opensc_sys binding to that version and pass the version info to the other builds.
 Upon loading external modules, OpenSC will check, that driver's version matches the one of the installed OpenSC version, rejecting the external modules in case of version mismatch.
 OpenSC also has the implication: If Your card got initialized by an ACS tool and is not [PKCS#15](https://stackoverflow.com/questions/33792095/what-does-it-mean-for-a-smart-card-to-be-pkcs15-compatible "https://stackoverflow.com/questions/33792095/what-does-it-mean-for-a-smart-card-to-be-pkcs15-compatible") compliant (this is true for all that I've run into), then it won't work (well) with OpenSC and likely requires card's re-initialization, see [card_initialization README](https://github.com/carblue/acos5/tree/master/info/card_initialization "https://github.com/carblue/acos5/tree/master/info/card_initialization"))

 IMPORTANT behavior
-There is a huge number of "limits" and "rules" that apply, many originate from standards like PKCS#15 or OpenSC, others from this driver, far more than I'm willing to declare expressly other than in code (and I hope having covered all by checks).
+There is a huge number of "limits" and "rules" that apply, many originate from standards like PKCS#15 or OpenSC, others from this driver, far more than I'm willing to describe expressly other than in code (and I hope having covered all by checks).
 Common usage won't exceed these limits and the driver will "just work".
 E.g. probably You won't have a file in Your file system that will be addressed by such a long 18-byte path, e.g.
 0x3F00_4100_4200_4300_4400_4500_4600_4700_4710
 An 18-byte path length won't work, as OpenSC data structures are limited to a path length of 16 bytes.